 Hannah Hutchings-Georgiou: Founding-Editor-in-Chief

-Hannah Hutchings-Georgiou is the founding editor-in-chief of the Lucy Writers’ Platform and edits their Art & Design, Books, Dance and Theatre sections.
-She completed her BA in English Literature at Lucy Cavendish College, Cambridge, and has an MA in Eighteenth-Century Studies from King’s College London.
-She is currently studying for a PhD in English Literature at UCL and teaches undergraduate English students in the department.
+Hannah is the founding editor-in-chief of Lucy Writers and edits their Art & Design, Books, Dance and Theatre sections.
+She completed her BA in English Literature at Lucy Cavendish College, Cambridge, and has an MA in Eighteenth-Century Studies from King’s College, London.
+She is currently studying for a PhD in English Literature at UCL and teaches undergraduate students in the department.
 Her doctoral thesis explores the use and representation of the human body in the work of Mary Wollstonecraft and her circle.
 Hannah was Dance, Art and Books editor for London Student from 2017-2018.
-She regularly writes for online magazines and blogs, such as London Student, The Cusp, The British Society for Literature and Science, the British Association of Modernism’s Modernist Review, The London Journal, the Journal of Eighteenth-Century Studies and Women: A Cultural Review.
-She was recently shortlisted and highly commended in the BBC Radio 4 Today Programme Student Journalist of the Year Award 2018 (for criticism).
+She regularly writes for online magazines, journals and blogs, such as London Student, The Cusp, The Modernist Review, Women: A Cultural Review, The London Journal, BSECS Criticks, and the Journal of Eighteenth-Century Studies.
+She was shortlisted and came second in the BBC Radio 4 Today Programme Student Journalist of the Year Award 2018 (for criticism).
 She is passionate about using art and literature to encourage young women and marginalized groups to find their creative voice.
-Hannah has co-run a creative writing workshop for women and a feminist reading group for several years.
-She writes about contemporary art & culture, in particular visual art, dance, fiction and feminism.
-For more information, please contact: firstname.lastname@example.org or tweet to @hhgsparkles
+Hannah has co-run a creative writing workshop for women for several years, as well as a feminist reading group.
+She writes about contemporary art & culture, in particular visual art, dance and fiction.
+For more information, contact: email@example.com or tweet to @hhgsparkles

 Sauleha Kamal: Film & Media Editor